bnoi/MAARS/doc/manual.md

 # MAARS manual

+## Kernel
+The kernel of MAARS is written in Java, which uses the API of multiple open-source projects (i.e. Micro-manager, Trackmate) to acquire and analyze images.
+In the end of Java analysis, MAARS will call a Python script.
+For instance, an extension which find anaphase B onset and chromosome lagging is present.
+We Anaconda plateform for these analysis.

 ## Launching MAARS
 You can find MAARS in `Plugins` of **Micro-Manager toolbar** (not ImageJ toolbar!).
 Then you will see this main dialog which is designed to change different parameters of MAARS,